loiluu/smc/README.md

 - [2] http://people.csail.mit.edu/akiezun/hampi/

 ## Others
-- SMC is maintained by Loi Luu (loi.luuthe@gmail.com).
-Any comments/question please feel free to drop me an email.
+- SMC is maintained by Loi Luu (loiluu@comp.nus.edu.sg).
+Should you have any comments/questions, please feel free to drop me an email.
 You can also report bug through email or here on github.
 - We prepare a running VM for SMC hosted on our ftp server.
-It can be download from:
+It can be downloaded from:

 	```
- 	ftp://smc-dev@andromeda.d2.comp.nus.edu.sg/
+ 	ftp://andromeda.d2.comp.nus.edu.sg/www/smc-dev_compressed.vdi.tar.gz

-	Username: smc-dev
+	Username: smc

-	Password: 73muqJuCw3
+	Password: smc@nus
 	```